tito-arch/BABC-2/content/post/twitter-s-source-code-is-now-opensource.md

-+++
-author = "BABC"
+---
+author: M.I.Titus
-categories = "Emerging Issues & Trends"
+categories: Emerging Issues & Trends
-date = 2023-04-03T18:48:47Z
+title: Twitter's Source code is now OpenSource
+date: 2023-04-03T18:48:47.000Z
+draft: true
-description = "As promised by Elon, Part of Twiter's code is now Open Source.
-Twitter is now the Linux of Social Media." tags = ["Open Source", "Twitter", "Elon Musk"] title = "Twitter's Source code is now OpenSource" [cover] alt = "bunnie abc" caption = "" image = "/uploads/twitter-banner.png"
+description: As promised by Elon, Part of Twiter's code is now Open Source.

-+++
+  Twitter is now the Linux of Social Media.
+cover-photo: bunnie abc
+category: App Updates
+tags:
+  - Open Source
+  - Twitter
+  - Elon Musk
+cover:
+  alt: bunnie abc
+  caption: ""
+  image: /uploads/twitter-banner.png
+---
 About six months ago, Elon Musk paid 44 Billion Dollars for the Twitter acquisition, since then Elon Twitter's CEO has done and said a lot of bizarre things: He fired half of the employees -some of them in the comment section gave blue check marks to the underserved and unbanned some accounts -like Donald Trump.

 With all this happening, the platform seemed to tank daily making its value $20 billion or in simple words, -24 Billion Dollars of its initial worth.